 Grammar, misspelling, capitalisation, how salesy you’re being… all these things will influence the performance of the ad.
 You’re probably seeing a theme here: test and see what works best for your audience.

-Advert imagery is arguably the biggest factor to the cost of your ads.
+Advert creative is arguably the biggest factor to the cost of your ads.
 When you’re running a Facebook campaign, it’s vital to split test different images.
-I can’t say what type of images will convert best, but I guarantee 1 or 2 will out perform the rest!
+It’s impossible for me to say which ad format is the best – this is something you need to test yourself.

-Try and choose imagery that stands out.
-As someone is scrolling through their newsfeed, its your image that’s going to draw them in to read the ad.
+Try and create something that stands out.
+As someone is scrolling through their newsfeed, its your creative that’s going to draw them in to read the ad.

-You’ll have people tell you that subtle tones of red, brunette women, green eyes etc. work best, but in reality, that’s not necessarily true.
+Some people make claims such as: subtle tones of red, brunette women, green eyes etc. work best, that’s not necessarily true.
 You may have your own preference, but you need to split test and see what your audience reacts to best.

 Ahh, the almighty landing page.

-If only I got paid for the number of times I saw Facebook ads directing people to poor landing pages (or homepages!)
+If only I got paid for the number of times I saw Facebook ads directing people to poor landing pages.

 You could have the best Facebook ad campaign set up, but if you’re sending people to a poor landing page, your campaign is going nowhere.
 Your cost per conversion will suffer as nobody will sign up!